PdxCodeGuild/Programming101/labs/grading.md

 # Grading

 ### Quick Links

 - [Back to Unit 3](https://github.com/PdxCodeGuild/Programming101/blob/master/units/unit-3.md)
 - [Back to Syllabus](https://github.com/PdxCodeGuild/Programming101)

-Let's convert a number grade to a letter grade, using `if` and `elif` statements and comparisons.
+Let's convert a numerical score into a letter grade, using `if` and `elif` statements and comparisons.

-1. Have the user enter a number representing the grade (0-100)
+1. Have the user enter a number representing the score (0-100)
-2. Convert the number grade to a letter grade
+2. Convert the score to a letter grade A - F

 ## Numeric Ranges